Fleet & DOT Compliance Guide

 Common Violations & How to Avoid Them

-| Violation | Points | How to Prevent |
+| Violation | CSA Points | How to Prevent |

 |---|---|---|

-| Fire extinguisher missing or empty | 4 points | Check the gauge monthly, mount it securely |
+| Fire extinguisher missing or discharged | 4 points | Check gauge during pre-trip, mount securely |

 | No warning devices | 2 points | Keep triangles in the cab, check during pre-trip |

-| DOT number wrong size or faded | 1 point | Make sure it is 2 inches tall and easy to read |
+| DOT number wrong size or faded | 1 point | Must be 2 inches tall and readable from 50 feet |

 | Expired annual inspection | 4 points | Track expiration dates, schedule 30 days early |

-| Missing or wrong placards | 3-10 points | Match placards to your shipping papers, all 4 sides |
+| Missing or wrong placards | 3–10 points | Match placards to shipping papers, all 4 sides |

 Out-of-Service Violations